saibotsivad/sync-package-description-cli/README.md

 ## run it for a single module

-Go into some module that you want to sync, and run the command:
+Go into some module folder that you want to sync, and run the command:

 ```
 sync-package-description
 ```

-If the operation is a success, there will be no output.
+If the operation is a success, there will be no output (the application will exit with a `0`).
 Check your Github repo to see your updated description!

 You can run it in verbose mode: